blackducksoftware/synopsys-detect/documentation/src/main/markdown/packagemgrs/nuget.md

 In buildless mode, [company_name] [solution_name] uses Project Inspector to find dependencies and only supports `.csproj` and `.sln` files.

+As of [company_name] [solution_name] 9.5.0 the version of Project Inspector in use supports the `--build-system MSBUILD` argument in place of `--strategy MSBUILD`.
+The `--force-nuget-repos "url"` argument will be removed from support in the next [company_name][solution_name] major release and replaced with the `--conf "nuget.repo:url"` argument.

 ### [company_name] [solution_name] NuGet Inspector on Alpine

 The [company_name] [solution_name] NuGet Inspectors depend on packages not installed by default on Alpine systems, such as the dynamic loader for DLLs.